thiagoneye/course-database/README.md

 ## Others

-See also the repositories [beecrowd-programming](https://github.com/thiagoneye/beecrowd-programming) and [book-database](https://github.com/thiagoneye/book-database).
+See also the repositories [beecrowd-programming](https://github.com/thiagoneye/beecrowd-programming).